 Tsetserleg is located amongst rocky bluffs and it is known for its beautiful town.
 In a quieter urban area, people will enjoy the green hillsides and mosaic facades.
 Local life is abundant, and you can experience authentic Mongolian cuisine in cookhouses or shop for local wool.
 The town is also the stop-over point to head to the Khangai Nuruu National Park.

 Mongolia may be most famous for its landscapes, which are often within the most popular points of interest in the country.

 Gorkhi-Terelj National Park

 For travelers who want to get out of the city, but also want to avoid extensive travel, the Gorkhi-Terelj National Park is the place to go.
-This park is easily accessible from the Ulaabaatar and will give you an overview into the Mongolian countryside.
-One of the popular points of interest within the park are the camel farms, which are situated in nomad camps.
+This park is easily accessible from Ulaanbaatar and will give you an overview into the Mongolian countryside.
+One of the popular points of interest within the park is the camel farms, which are situated in nomad camps.

 An old site, the Lake Khovsgol’s geology dates back to 2 million years ago.
 The area has now been turned into a protected park to preserve the lake’s beautiful water.
 Clean and clear, some people choose to drink the water untreated.
 Along the shore of the lake, you can relax on green grassy banks and take a walk through the pine trees.

 Genghis Khan once ruled this area and it used to be his seat of power as he expanded his empire across Asia and Europe.
 Now, the Orkhon Valley is a UNESCO World Heritage Site that showcases authentic nomadic living.
 Karakorum is also located in this area and you can stay in traditional huts or visit the cold waterfalls.